-For those reading who may be too young to really remember how big of a deal the Y2K “crisis” was, it was like 2012 Mayan Calendar hoax of the late 1990s.
+For those reading who may be too young to really remember how big of a deal the Y2K “crisis” was, it was like the 2012 Mayan Calendar hoax of the late 1990s.
 We were all fascinated by it, but nobody really believed anything significant was going to happen.
-Much like how nothing will happen on December 21st 2012, but I digress.
+Much like how nothing will happen on December 21st, 2012.

-I had discovered that, basically, this computer problem was solvable, and most companies, corporations, school boards, and anybody who used computers were basically all updating their software so as to fix the problem.
-As a result of my findings I came across a website by a man who I’m tempted to refer to by name, who is a well-known Christian thought leader and whose website was geared completely toward being prepared for the fall out of the y2K crisis.
-I will deal with that towards the end of the post since it’s not the main point I want to make.
+I had discovered that, basically, this computer problem was solvable, and most companies, corporations, school boards, and anybody who used a computer were basically all updating their software so as to fix the problem.
+As a result of my findings, I came across a website by a man who I’m tempted to refer to by name, who is a well-known Christian thought leader whose website at the time was geared completely toward being prepared for the fallout of the Y2K crisis.
+I will deal with that towards the end of this post since it’s not the main point I want to make.
 I want to talk about myself since, well, this is my blog.

-On this fine spring day my 17 year-old self was explaining this to my fellow peers.
+On this fine spring day, my 17-year-old self was explaining this to my fellow peers.
 But I had found other dates that were of more concern to those who knew more about this type of thing than I did, which were February 29th, 2000, and September 9th, 1999.
-The former because if we had our computers roll over into the new year showing the last two digits of the year as “00”, they wouldn’t compute the leap year because 1900 was not a leap year.
+The former because if we had our computers roll over into the new year showing the last two digits of the year as “00”, they wouldn’t compute the leap year because 1900 had not been a leap year.
 And the latter date because 9/9/99 was similar to the 4 nines in a row that mark the end of a program.

 Or something like that.